-Moving forward, find something that you are really grateful for.
+Find something that you are really grateful for.

-Are you in good health?
 Maybe you’re surrounded by amazing family and friends, or you have a great job that you love.

-It may seem like the world is collapsing, but it’s not.
-Now, we as American people, have to figure out how to continue the progress our great nation has made, regardless of if we are standing behind the commander-in-chief himself.
+Now, as Americans, we must identify how to continue the progress our great nation has made, regardless of whether we are standing behind the commander-in-chief himself.

-Or doing something nice to make your co-workers day better, find something that will spark joy inside of you that distracts you from post election anxiety that is bringing you down.
+Or doing something nice to improve your co-worker’s day, find something that will spark joy inside of you that distracts you from the post-election anxiety that is bringing you down.

-Every habit starts with a pattern called a “habit loop” where your brain goes into autopilot, repeats the bad/good behavior, and then your brain rewards itself – making this process seem more attractive in the future.
+Every habit starts with a pattern called a “habit loop,” where your brain goes into autopilot, repeats the bad/good behavior, and then your brain rewards itself – making this process seem more attractive in the future.

 Recognizing when you’re letting negative thoughts fuel your election anxiety is half the battle.

 3. Let Your Fears Fuel You

 You may fear the unknown or be terrified of your next family gathering when your cousin brings up politics *eye roll*.

 This applies to every situation you experience in life where fear is a factor.

 If you’re determined to see a change in our government, you have plenty of time to inspire that change within your community and even on a larger basis.

 If your anxiety is causing you to be fearful – look it right in the face and battle it out.

 Regardless of your political views or who you voted for, you don’t deserve a life ruled by anxiety.
-So don’t let it silence you.

-How do you deal with post election anxiety?
+How do you deal with post-election anxiety?